Margith Johanne Munkebye

 She was elected to the Norwegian Parliament from Nordland in 1958, and was re-elected on three occasions.
 She had previously been a deputy representative in the periods 1954–1957.
 During part of this term she served as a regular representative meanwhile Kolbjørn Sigurd Verner Varmann was appointed to the Cabinet.

-Munkebye was a member of Bodø city council in the period 1951–1955.
+Munkebye was a member of the municipal council for Bodø Municipality in the period 1951–1955.